Investment Bank Capabilities

 By law, IBs are not allowed to make arrangements with prospective investors prior to going public.
-They do, however, have investors who can purchase your newly listed securities.
+They do, however, have investors who can purchase your securities after they are listed.
 Selling to these investors will dilute ownership of the existing shareholders, which companies usually would not want.
-However, investment banks will often sell your company’s stock at a higher price than you can.
+However, investment banks will often sell your company’s stock at a higher price than you can to help compensate.
 They can further help you manage mispricing risk, the risk that your securities are selling for less than their full value.

-IPOs are long processes, at times taking a year or more to complete.
+IPOs are long processes, at times taking six months or more to complete.
 However, Issuer Consulting helps guide you through each step of the complicated process, allowing you to complete it smoothly.
-We
+Benefits include:

 - Help you determine whether your company requires full firm commitment from an IB or “best efforts” (i.e., advertising, share distribution)